Ptujec/LaunchBar/LB-Repo-Updates/README.md

 https://github.com/Ptujec/LaunchBar.git.
 ```

-**Note:** Don't be surprised if you don't see any updates after the initial setup.
-Everything should already be up to date.
-In this case, you can run "[Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates)" manually and select the newly created local repo.

 ## Requirements

-[Git](https://git-scm.com).
+1) **[Git](https://git-scm.com)**.
 Check if it is installed with the terminal command `git -v`.
-If not, an easy solution is to install GitHub Desktop as this will also install git in the process.
+If not, an easy solution is to install [GitHub Desktop](https://github.com/apps/desktop) as this will also install git in the process.

+2) When detecting action changes in repos, this action tries to initiate the **[Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates)** action.
+So, you need to install that action as well.

 ## Download